yussuf3468/HassanFinanceSystem/README.md

 # Hassan Financial System 💼

-A comprehensive financial management system for Hassan Muse BookShop with a modern dark glassmorphic UI.
+A comprehensive financial management system for Hassan Muse BookShop & Cyber Café with a modern dark glassmorphic UI and collapsible sidebar navigation.

 ## ✨ Features